JD-PhD in Finance

 (2) Graduate School Grade Requirements:

 Finance Ph.D. courses are graded according to a scale of H, HP, P, and Fail.
 Finance Ph.D. students are required to maintain an HP average to continue in the program past two years.
 This requirement operates such that a grade of P in one course can be offset by a grade of H in another course.
 In addition, the Graduate School requires all students to receive two or more grades of H to graduate.

 Two papers are required: (1) a paper fulfilling the SOM second-year research paper requirement and (2) a paper fulfilling one of the Law School’s writing requirements (substantial or supervised analytic writing).
 Students present the second-year paper in ECON 679 (Financial Economics Student Lunch).
 An accepted SOM second-year research paper may fulfill the student’s remaining Law School paper requirement by registration for independent research credit with the student’s Law School faculty advisor.
 One of these papers must qualify as the student’s prospectus.

 (4) Qualifying Exam in Finance:

-Qualifying exam in three courses: the section of the qualifying exam pertaining to MGT 740 and two additional doctoral finance courses taken.
-The qualifying exam is currently taken after the student has completed all of the required graduate finance courses.
+Qualifying exam in three courses: the section of the qualifying exam pertaining to MGT 740 and two additional doctoral finance courses.
+The qualifying exam is taken after the student has completed all of the required graduate finance courses.

 (5) Dissertation and Oral Defense.